SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 ---
 draft: false
-date: 2025-11-01
+date: 2025-11-04
 language: IT/EN
 ---
---Italian below--

-> [!Warning] This Page is Updated Frequently!
-> This calendar is a live document outlining our current plans.
-As we are now confirmed to start at [[Ville Chiappella]], these goals will be updated often.
-Please check back regularly for the latest news.
+--Italiano sotto--

+> [!Warning] Important Update!
+(Nov 4, 2025)
+> This calendar is a live document.
+Our planned start date of November 7th is currently uncertain due to an unforeseen bureaucratic delay related to the property's deed of sale.
+We are actively working to resolve this and will update this page tomorrow, November 5th, with definitive info.

 > [!NOTE] Project Timeline and Initial Steps
 > This document outlines the projected timeline for the acquisition and initial operational phase of the [[Ville Chiappella]] project.

-### We Start November 7th!
-Book Your Spot for 2025 & 2026
+### Update: Start Date Under Review - We Still Aim for November!

+We are facing an unexpected delay in the final purchase contract, which was scheduled for Nov 7th.
+This means the formal transfer of ownership will likely be postponed until at least the **end of November or early December**.

-We are excited to announce our official start date: the project at [[Ville Chiappella]] kicks off on-site on **November 7th**!
+**It is therefore not clear if we will be able to start the project on-site on November 7th as planned.**

+We have requested access to the property from Nov 7th anyway, even without ownership.
+The goal would be to carry out all the preparatory work as originally planned for the first two weeks:
+* In-depth diagnostics of the buildings
+* Taking measurements and assessing materials
+* Activating utilities (at our expense) to test all plumbing and electrical systems
+* General cleaning

+**We do not yet know if this access will be guaranteed.** We will update this page tomorrow, November 5th, as soon as we have more information.

-We are now actively accepting bookings for **November, December, and also for early 2026**.
+Despite this, we are still accepting bookings for **late November, December, and early 2026**.

-Some of our first volunteers are already confirmed and incoming.
 We are building the core team now, so if you are interested, please **get in contact as soon as possible** to be selected.
 We have openings for [[Volunteers Ville Chiappella|volunteers, guests, and collaborators]].

 Reach out to get to know the team and find your place in the project!
 All application details are on the [[Volunteers Ville Chiappella]] page.

-### Phase 1: Project Start (November 7th, 2025)
+### Phase 1: Project Start (Target: TBD)

-* **Status**: Confirmed!
+* **Status**: Under Review
-* **Timeline**: The on-site phase of the project will officially start on **November 7th, 2025**.
+* **Timeline**: The original start date of **November 7th, 2025** is uncertain.
-* **Objective**: To be on-site, receive the keys, activate utilities, and prepare to welcome the first team at [[Ville Chiappella]], which includes [[Casa del Noce]] and [[Casa del Forno]].
+* **Objective**: The goal remains to be on-site to activate utilities and prepare to welcome the first team.
+However, the acquisition of the property is delayed until at least late November/early December.
+We are awaiting confirmation on whether we can gain access on Nov 7th for preparatory work.

-### Phase 2: On-site Setup and Welcoming the First Team (From November 7th onwards)
+### Phase 2: On-site Setup and Welcoming the First Team (From TBD)

-* **On-site Setup**: Immediately on the 7th, I will be present on-site to oversee the initial setup.
-The first priority will be activating utilities like water and electricity, which may take a few days.
+* **On-site Setup**: As soon as we gain access, the first priority will be activating utilities and conducting a full diagnostic of the property.
-* **First Collaborators and Volunteers**: Once the initial setup is complete, we will begin welcoming confirmed [[Volunteers Ville Chiappella|collaborators and volunteers]].
+* **First Collaborators and Volunteers**: Once access is secured and initial setup is complete, we will begin welcoming confirmed [[Volunteers Ville Chiappella|collaborators and volunteers]].
 The first group will likely be **5-10 people**, as not all rooms will be immediately habitable (especially at [[Casa del Caco]], which needs a full renovation).
 * **Construction Work**: We will engage a professional construction company for some renovations.
 We will explore the possibility of having our team assist and learn from them, though this needs to be verified from both a legal and practical standpoint.

 ---

-### Iniziamo il 7 Novembre!
-Prenota il tuo Posto per il 2025 e 2026

-> [!Warning] Pagina in Aggiornamento Frequente!
+> [!Warning] Aggiornamento Importante!
+(4 Nov 2025)
-> Questo calendario è un documento in tempo reale che delinea i nostri piani attuali.
-Ora che l'inizio a [[Ville Chiappella]] è confermato, questi obiettivi verranno aggiornati spesso.
-Si prega di controllare regolarmente per le ultime notizie.
+> Questo calendario è un documento in tempo reale.
+La nostra data di inizio prevista per il 7 novembre è attualmente incerta a causa di un ritardo burocratico imprevisto legato all'atto di vendita dell'immobile.
+Stiamo lavorando attivamente per risolvere la situazione e aggiorneremo questa pagina domani, 5 novembre, con informazioni definitive.

 > [!NOTE] Calendario del Progetto e Primi Passi
 > Questo documento delinea la timeline prevista per l'acquisizione e la fase operativa iniziale del progetto [[Ville Chiappella]].

-Siamo entusiasti di annunciare la nostra data di inizio ufficiale: il progetto a [[Ville Chiappella]] prenderà il via in loco il **7 novembre**!
+### Aggiornamento: Data di Inizio in Revisione - Puntiamo ancora a Novembre!

+Stiamo affrontando un ritardo imprevisto nel contratto di acquisto finale, che era previsto per il 7 novembre.
+Ciò significa che il trasferimento formale della proprietà sarà presumibilmente posticipato almeno fino a **fine novembre o inizio dicembre**.

+**Non è quindi chiaro se sarà possibile o meno iniziare il progetto in loco il 7 novembre come pianificato.**

+Abbiamo richiesto di poter avere comunque accesso alla proprietà dal 7 novembre, anche senza averne ancora la proprietà.
+L'obiettivo sarebbe quello di eseguire tutti i lavori preparatori come già previsto per le prime due settimane:
+* Diagnostica approfondita degli immobili
+* Presa di misure e valutazione dello stato dei materiali
+* Attivazione delle utenze (a nostre spese) per testare gli impianti idraulici ed elettrici
+* Pulizie generali

+**Non sappiamo ancora se questo accesso sarà garantito.** Aggiorneremo questa pagina domani, 5 novembre, non appena avremo maggiori informazioni.

-Stiamo ora accettando attivamente prenotazioni per **novembre, dicembre e anche per l'inizio del 2026**.
+Nonostante questo, stiamo continuando ad accettare prenotazioni per **fine novembre, dicembre e per l'inizio del 2026**.

-Alcuni dei nostri primi volontari sono già confermati e in arrivo.
 Stiamo formando il team principale ora, quindi se sei interessato, per favore **contattaci il prima possibile** per essere selezionato.
 Abbiamo posti disponibili per [[Volunteers Ville Chiappella|volontari, ospiti e collaboratori]].

 Contattaci per conoscere il team e trovare il tuo posto nel progetto!
 Tutti i dettagli per candidarsi sono sulla pagina [[Volunteers Ville Chiappella]].

-### Fase 1: Avvio del Progetto (7 Novembre 2025)
+### Fase 1: Avvio del Progetto (Target: TBD)

-* **Stato**: Confermato!
+* **Stato**: In revisione
-* **Tempistiche**: L'avvio della fase in loco del progetto è previsto per il **7 novembre 2025**.
+* **Tempistiche**: La data di inizio originale del **7 novembre 2025** è incerta.
-* **Obiettivo**: Essere sul posto, ricevere le chiavi, attivare le utenze e prepararsi ad accogliere il primo team a [[Ville Chiappella]], che include [[Casa del Noce]] e [[Casa del Forno]].
+* **Obiettivo**: L'obiettivo rimane essere sul posto per attivare le utenze e prepararsi ad accogliere il primo team.
+Tuttavia, l'acquisizione della proprietà è ritardata almeno fino a fine novembre/inizio dicembre.
+Siamo in attesa di conferma sulla possibilità di ottenere l'accesso il 7 novembre per i lavori preparatori.

-### Fase 2: Preparazione in Loco e Accoglienza del Team (Dal 7 Novembre in poi)
+### Fase 2: Preparazione in Loco e Accoglienza del Team (Dal TBD)

-* **Preparazione in Loco**: Immediatamente dal 7, sarò presente sul posto per supervisionare l'avvio.
-La prima priorità sarà l'attivazione delle utenze (acqua ed elettricità), che potrebbe richiedere alcuni giorni.
+* **Preparazione in Loco**: Non appena avremo accesso, la prima priorità sarà l'attivazione delle utenze e la conduzione di una diagnostica completa della proprietà.
-* **Primi Collaboratori e Volontari**: Una volta completata la preparazione iniziale, inizieremo ad accogliere [[Volunteers Ville Chiappella|collaboratori e volontari]] confermati.
+* **Primi Collaboratori e Volontari**: Una volta assicurato l'accesso e completata la preparazione iniziale, inizieremo ad accogliere [[Volunteers Ville Chiappella|collaboratori e volontari]] confermati.
 Il primo gruppo sarà probabilmente di **5-10 persone**, poiché non tutte le stanze saranno immediatamente abitabili (specialmente a [[Casa del Caco]], che richiede una ristrutturazione completa).
 * **Lavori di Ristrutturazione**: Coinvolgeremo un'impresa edile professionale per alcune ristrutturazioni.
 Valuteremo la possibilità che il nostro team possa assisterli e imparare da loro, sebbene questo aspetto debba essere verificato dal punto di vista legale e pratico.